Cloud: Is Your Cloud Vendor Ready for You?

 Also, increasingly, enterprises need to start managing their multiple cloud-based applications through unified identity management from providers such as Okta, McAfee, IBM, and others.

 Cloud and Securing Content

-For Enterprise Content Management, it is also still early days for the Cloud.
-Lots of Cloud Content Management providers are emerging, but today we estimate that 95% of enterprise content is stored onsite in ECM systems.
-Because of BYOD and limits on email storage, Users are fighting this and buying their own content sharing accounts at places like YouSendIT and DropBox.
-That creates risks to the enterprise when those vendors get hacked, as DropBox just did.
+For Enterprise Content Management, it is also still early days for the cloud.
+Many cloud content management providers are emerging, but today, we estimate that 95% of enterprise content is stored onsite in ECM systems.
+Because of BYOD and limits on email storage, users are fighting this and buying their own content sharing accounts at places like YouSendIT and Dropbox.
+That creates risks to the enterprise when those vendors get hacked, as Dropbox just did.
 If you are a large enterprise, you might want to check how many of your employees are sharing your content via these services.

-We do see Cloud Content Management as a growing area, but there are numerous considerations that need to be examined to ensure your content is secure.
-Some of the things to be careful about has to do with the basics of the security that surrounds the users and their access to the cloud application.
-Some of it has to do with the Cloud Data Center, where it is located and in what country.
-Looking at the basics of how the application is managed and how the data center where the servers are housed is run.
+We do see cloud content management as a growing area, but there are numerous considerations that need to be examined to ensure your content is secure.
+Some of the things to be careful about have to do with the basics of the security that surrounds the users and their access to the cloud application.
+Some of it has to do with the cloud data center—where it is located and in what country.
+So, looking at the basics of how the application is managed and how the data center where the servers are housed is run.

-Suffice to say, that Cloud isn’t going away.
-But making the shift to the Cloud takes a lot of work and examination of your potential providers.
+Suffice it to say, that cloud isn’t going away.
+But making the shift to the cloud takes a lot of work and examination of your potential providers.
 So, we end with what we started with.
-Your Cloud vendors may not be as ready as they claim when it comes to securing your content.
-Careful due diligence is needed before taking the plunge into Cloud.
+Your cloud vendors may not be as ready as they claim when it comes to securing your content.
+Careful due diligence is needed before taking the plunge into cloud.

 Author’s note: During my sabbatical away from being an analyst, I had a General Manager role and it involved delivering applications via the cloud.
 Ensuring that cloud SLAs are met and exceeded is an eye-opening experience.